 The reactor safety SDP is considered to be risk-informed, not risk-based, and supportive of the Commission Policy on Use of Probabilistic Risk Assessment Methods in Nuclear Regulatory Activities (1995).
 As defined in SRM SECY-98-144, revision 1, dated March 1, 1999, a “risk-based” approach to regulatory decision-making is one in which such decision-making is solely based on the numerical results of a risk assessment.
 Under this definition, the approach taken by the ROP (for both PIs and the SDP, where appropriate) might be considered “risk-based.”
 However, the SDP is considered risk-informed by virtue of the expectation that SDP result bases are sufficiently understood by those technically knowledgeable persons (such as inspectors and technical staff) who are best positioned to critically examine the most influential probabilistic and technical assumptions, as well as by the decision-makers.
 Conversely, if decisions are made without an understanding appropriate to the objectives of the ROP, they are risk-based.

 As further defined in this SRM, a “risk-informed” approach should consider “other (unspecified) factors.”
-Historically such “other factors” included those listed in Regulatory Guide 1.174 such as maintaining defense-in-depth, compliance with regulations, engineered safety margins, and prevention of over-reliance on human operators for rapid critical decisions.
+Historically such “other factors” included those listed in NRC Regulatory Guide (RG) 1.174 such as maintaining defense-in-depth, compliance with regulations, engineered safety margins, and prevention of over-reliance on human operators for rapid critical decisions.
 However, it might be argued that these factors are all already represented, in various ways, in probabilistic risk models.
 Other “factors,” such as NRC management assessment of the general quality of licensee programs, had historically involved significant subjectivity into reactor oversight decision-making.
 Given the ROP objective to improve objectivity, the risk-informed approach used within the ROP fundamentally views the use of a probabilistic risk framework as a decision framework which may lend greater discipline and objectivity to the ROP decision process and less reliance on subjectivity.

 0308.03-05 PERFORMANCE DEFICIENCIES AND DEGRADED CONDITIONS